dinethjanitha/AI-Stress-Check-System-With-Flask/README.md

 # AI Stress Check System With Flask
-This project For has make Campus Assignment.
-I have rendered that Developed ML model for the web I had use flask for the rendered ML Model to Website
+This project For has makeed Campus Assignment.
+I was rendered that Developed ML model for the web I have used flask for the rendered ML Model to the Website

+*Media file not have Upload